Siddy212/iconic-es-de/README.md

 # Iconic (ES-DE Version)
-Iconic is an EmulationStation-DE theme that aims to provide a modern appearance while also highlighting famous characters from each system.
-It provides many textlist and gridview options while also adding new multi-layered artwork for many systems.
+Iconic is an EmulationStation-DE theme that aims to provide a modern UI appearance while also highlighting famous characters from each system.
+It includes many textlist and gridview options while also adding new multi-layered artwork for popular systems.
 Inspiration and templates were taken from the following themes:

-   - AlekFull NX theme by [fagnerpc](https://github.com/fagnerpc)
+   - AlekFull NX theme by [fagnerpc](https://github.com/fagnerpc) and ported by [anthonycaccese](https://github.com/anthonycaccese)
    - [CoinOPS](https://github.com/TheGrizzMD/coinops-es-de) theme by [TheGrizzMD](https://github.com/TheGrizzMD)
    - [ARTFLIX](https://github.com/fagnerpc/Alekfull-ARTFLIX/) by [Alekfull](https://github.com/fagnerpc/)
    - [ARTFLIX-Colbalto](https://github.com/galisteogames/ARTFLIX-Cobalto/) by [Galisteo](https://github.com/galisteogames/)